 Follow the steps below:

-1. Log in to the postgres prompt as a user that has the appropriate privileges for creating a database.
-We will log in as postgres
+1. Connect to the PostgreSQL shell as a user with permission to create database.
+We will log in as postgres:

 2. Use the following syntax to create a database: